Pass / Attention / Fail, per checkpoint.

 Templates you can actually customize.

-Pitlane ships with inspection templates for standard oil-service, pre-purchase, brake, tire, and A/C inspections.
-Every template is editable — add checkpoints, remove them, rename them, reorder them, or build your own from scratch.
-Templates are per-shop, so a specialty shop can have one set of inspections and a general shop can have another.
+Pitlane ships with inspection templates for the work most shops actually run.
+Every template is editable.
+Add checkpoints, remove them, rename them, reorder them, or build your own from scratch.
+Templates are per-shop, so a specialty shop can run one set and a general shop another.